drips-network/docs/docs/understanding-drips/faq.md

 Head over to the [Create a Community][cc] section for instructions on how to set up your Community and issue member tokens for your fans to purchase.

 ## I want to purchase a membership to a Community I'm a fan of.
-How do I do it?
+How do I do that?
 Please seet the [Purchase a Membership][pm] section for instructions on how to purchase a membership token for a Community you wish to support.